Following anything on this website is at your own risk.

 Stress, recovery and adaptation.

 It takes between 48-72 hours in order for a muscle group to recover from an average gym session.
+In more experienced individuals with near maximal loads it can be weeks between increases in performance.

 In order to maximise muscle growth 500 extra calories above maintainence must be eaten daily.
 Or 500 below maintenance to lose body fat.